JetBrains/lets-plot/future_changes.md

 - Native support for PNG and PDF exports [[#1268](https://github.com/JetBrains/lets-plot/issues/1268)]:

   Exporting to PNG and PDF formats now uses the `ImageMagick` library bundled with Lets-Plot Python wheels and available out-of-the-box. <br>
-  This replaces the previous dependency on the `CairoSVG` library and comes with improved support of LaTeX labels rasterization. <br>
+  This replaces the previous dependency on the `CairoSVG` library and comes with improved support for LaTeX labels rasterization. <br>
   Related changes:
   - `ggsave`: the `w` and `h` parameters override plot size, allowing to specify the output image size independently of the plot size.
   - `ggsave`: the `dpi` default value changed to 300.